Resources on offer

 Once an application is received, it will be circulated electronically to the relevant Request Committee(s) and we aim to have an answer within 28 days.
 For large or specialised requests more than one bank may be involved which requires separate applications to be made to each brain bank.

-In line with the MRC UK Brain Bank Network and associated charities supporting brain banking, we will follow the MRC partial cost recovery scheme standard tariff for tissue provision.
+In line with the BDR UK Brain Bank Network and associated charities supporting brain banking, we will follow the BDR partial cost recovery scheme standard tariff for tissue provision.
 This was introduced in 2016 to secure a sustainable future for UK Brain Banks.
 If you have any queries regarding an application, please contact the relevant Brain Bank or the BDR Coordinating Centre.

 Researchers can apply to access data generated from the BDR cohort.
 As with tissue requests, you should contact the relevant brain bank or the BDR Coordinating Centre to access the data you require.
 The application process will depend on what data you are wanting to access.
 These flow charts lay out the process for how to apply to gain access to the data.